 Definition of Reinsurance

-- The Company taking such insurance is called “ceding company” & the company which provides assurance is called “reinsurer”.
+- The Company taking such insurance is called a “ceding company,” & the company which provides assurance is called a “reinsurer”.

 Objectives of Reinsurance

 - Distribution of risk to ensure the coverage of a claim.